-- MARAM and information sharing (pg.
-59- 60) safety planning with the MARAM Tool (pg.
-31-32, 43-45). - Review the tools for seeing both partners; Confidentiality Tool (pg.
-46) and the Child Assessment Tool (pg.
-42)

-What issues may arise when seeing all members of the family?
+- Remind participants about MARAM and information sharing (when do you break confidentiality?) safety planning with the MARAM Tool. - Review the tools for seeing both partners; Confidentiality Tool and the Child Assessment Tool. - Using the poll function on zoom, as a group: discuss the issues that may arise for them when seeing all members of the family.